 Several Mahogany woods, such as Honduras Mahogany, are really quite beautiful and have a stunning appearance when finished.
 Others woods which may be Mahogany often aren’t what we would consider appropriate for a high-end custom exterior door and would pale next to a Honduras Mahogany door.
 As top-notch door designers, we specialize in custom doors, many of which look like pieces of art when finished.
 Because of this, Monarch Custom Doors only uses the most select woods from around the world.
 Before you make a purchase decision, be sure you know which species and which member of that species you will be getting.
 Below is a list of just a few select woods you might want to consider.
-There are also many others you could choose from depending upon your particular taste and requirements.
+There are also many others you could choose from depending on your particular taste and requirements.
 There are even very scarce woods or reclaimed woods which you could select from.
-There are also woods which are more easily obtained such as Oak, Narra, Beech and Ash, which are less expensive woods but still make for excellent doors.
+There are also woods which are more easily obtained such as Oak, Narra, Beech, and Ash, which are less expensive woods but still make for excellently handcrafted doors.

 Additionally, there are veneers which might be used in some applications such as an overlay on a custom security door to make it look like a normal door.
 Whichever material you choose for your doors, Monarch Custom Doors’ and artisans and craftspeople are dedicated to providing you with doors of exceptional quality and finishes.
-The detail and delicacy of their work creates doors which are true masterpieces — doors which will last for the ages.
+The detail and delicacy of their work create doors which are true masterpieces — doors which will last for the ages.

 Brown Alder is a member of the Birch family.
 Alder is found in areas of Alaska and California and is a beautiful wood for interior doors because it accepts stains well and will finish nicely.
 The wood can be either quite knotty or available in pieces with little or no knots.
 Alder is in the mid-premium price range.